LineChan/push_swap/README.md

 	pushed = 0;
 	while (NB_ELEM_A > 1)
 	{
-		pivot = DATA(HEAD_A.next);
+		/* Top element on Stack A is selected as pivot*/ pivot = DATA(HEAD_A.next);
-		SORTED(HEAD_A.next) = 1;
+		/* It is also tagged as SORTED to indicate it will be pushed at its correct  location on Stack B*/ SORTED(HEAD_A.next) = 1;
 		left = TOP_A;
 		if (ft_there_is_left_to_sort(&left, &pivot))